-The rule used to be that you didn’t start training a dog until he was six months old.
+The rule used to be that you shouldn’t start training a dog until he was six months old.
 You couldn’t take a puppy any younger than that to an obedience class, primarily because the harsh methods that used to be the standard are too much for a puppy to handle.
-Though fortunately this is not usually the case anymore, there is still some merit to the six-months rule: You can’t really expect a young puppy to work on long obedience drills.
+Fortunately this isn’t usually the case anymore, but there’s still some merit to the six-months rule: You can’t really expect a young puppy to work on long obedience drills.
 Puppies generally have the attention span of a gnat.

 Wait, let me rephrase that: puppies have the attention span of a gnat unless they are doing something really fun.